sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 It's often good to render or bake images with higher bit depth than needed, and later in the process convert them to a lower bit depth.
 The trade-offs with higher bit depths are increased render times and bigger file sizes.

 #### Bit Depth Math
-The most common bit depths are 8 bit, 16 bit, 24 bit and 32 bit.
-Let's take 32 bit for example, 8 of the 32 channels represent red, 8 channels green, 8 channels blue and lastly 8 channels for alpha.
-This means that just by looking at the bit depth, one can deduce if the image has alpha or not.
-If the image didn't have alpha, those 8 channels for alpha would fall away and one would have a 24 bit image.
+The most common bit depths are 8bit, 16bit, 24bit and 32bit.
+Let's take 32bit for example, 8 of the 32 channels represent red, 8 channels green, 8 channels blue and lastly 8 channels for alpha.
+This means that just by looking at the bit depth, one can deduce whether the image has alpha or not.
+If the image didn't have alpha, those 8 channels for alpha would fall away and one would have a 24bit image.

-- 6 bit RGB (2,2,2)
+- 6bit RGB (2,2,2)
-- 8 bit RGBA (2,2,2,2)
+- 8bit RGBA (2,2,2,2)
-- 12 bit RGB (4,4,4)
+- 12bit RGB (4,4,4)
-- 16 bit RGBA (4,4,4,4) or (5,6,5)
+- 16bit RGBA (4,4,4,4) or (5,6,5)
-- 24 bit RGB (8,8,8)
+- 24bit RGB (8,8,8)
-- 32 bit RGBA (8,8,8,8)
+- 32bit RGBA (8,8,8,8)

 **Max amount of unique values per channel:**

->[!info] 1 bit image (Integer)
+>[!info] 1bit image (Integer)
 >
 > <b>2 Tone Values 🟰 Black (0) and White (1)</b>

->[!info] 8 bit image (Integer)
+>[!info] 8bit image (Integer)
 >
 ><b>256 Tone Values ➡️ 256 Reds ✖️ 256 Greens ✖️ 256 Blues 🟰 16.7 Million RGB Values</b>

->[!info] 16 bit image (Integer / Float)
+>[!info] 16bit image (Integer / Float)
 >
 ><b>65,536 Tone Values ➡️ 65,536 Reds ✖️ 65,536 Greens ✖️ 65,536 Blues 🟰 281 Trillion RGB Values</b>

->[!info] 32 bit image (Integer / Float)
+>[!info] 32bit image (Integer / Float)
 >
 ><b>4,294,967,295 Tone Values ➡️ ...</b>

 So 16 bit is 250 times bigger than 8 bit and 32 bit is 15 million times bigger than 16 bit (exponential growth).
 Though the file size gets progressively bigger, it doesn't increase by that margin.

 #### Human Perception of Bit Depth
-Humans can only distinguish between 2 ~ 10 million colors, so we can't even see all colors of 8 bit.
-This means that an image exported in 8 bit or 16 bit will always look identical.
-The only advantage in using anything above 8 bit is for editing photos and only for the process of editing and not the export.
-For 2D artists 8 bit will always be enough and most drawing software doesn't even support more than 8 bit.
+Humans can only distinguish between 2 ~ 10 million colors, so we can't even see all colors of 8bit.
+This means that an image exported in 8bit or 16bit will always look identical.
+The only advantage in using anything above 8bit is for editing photos and only for the process of editing and not the export.
+For 2D artists 8bit will always be enough and most drawing software doesn't even support more than 8bit.

 ---

 ### Banding
-Banding artifacts are caused by a lack of precision with 8 bit normal maps.
+Banding artifacts are caused by a lack of precision with 8bit normal maps.
 There aren't enough color values to accurately represent subtle differences between the high poly and low poly surfaces, which results in stair stepping artifacts.

 [In depth PDF about banding](https://loopit.dk/banding_in_games.pdf)